-Provide mediation services throughout Honolulu and provide mediation training statewide to help parties resolve disagreements in a peaceful manner Native Hawaiian Legal Corporation Provide legal advocacy for Native Hawaiians University of Hawaii Elder Law Program (UHELP) William S. Richardson School of Law General support of legal services for Hawaii's low-income elderly University of Hawaii Medical/Legal Partnership William S. Richardson School of Law Establish a partnership between legal service providers and a medical clinic to provide legal assistance at early stages for low-income clients 2012 IOLTA GRANTS CONTINUED Volunteer Legal Services Hawaii Fund general operations to match pro bono attorney and paralegal volunteers with available cases and to provide other legal services for low-income clients 2012 HART FOUNDATION GRANTS 2012 Hart Foundation Grants Total \$45,000 In 2012, \$45,000 was given in grants made possible by The Hart Foundation of Reno, Nevada.
-HJF is extremely proud to have been selected by The Hart Foundation for this partnership that enables HJF to make grant awards to help meet medical and legal needs of low-income people in the Islands.
-In 2012, \$45,000 of Hart funds was distributed as follows: Boys & Girls Club of Hawaii, \$11,000 Foster Grandparents Program, \$5,000 Hale Kipa, \$12,000 Hawaii Justice Foundation, \$5,000 Waikiki Health Center, \$12,000 HJF has applied for to The Hart Foundation for 2013 funds, but the application is still pending.
-ACCESS TO JUSTICE COMMISSION \$58,650 SPECIAL FUNDING \$58,650 was awarded in 2009 for special funding from reserves for the start-up and initial operating costs of the Access to Justice Commission (provides funding for 2009-2014 years) 2012 ILAF PROGRAM 2012 ILAF Grants Total \$513.000 The Indigent Legal Assistance Fund (ILAF) is a process where surcharges are collected on certain filing fees in the State of Hawaii Judicial System.
+Provide mediation services throughout Oahu and provide mediation training statewide to help parties resolve disagreements in a peaceful manner Mediation Services of Maui Provide quality mediation, conciliation, and advocacy services to individuals and organizations with limited access to legal-related services in Maui 2013 IOLTA GRANTS CONTINUED Native Hawaiian Legal Corporation Provide legal advocacy for Native Hawaiians University of Hawaii Elder Law Program (UHELP) William S. Richardson School of Law General support of legal services for Hawaii's low-income elderly University of Hawaii Medical/Legal Partnership William S. Richardson School of Law Establish a partnership between legal service providers and a medical clinic to provide legal assistance at early stages for low-income clients Volunteer Legal Services Hawaii Fund general operations to match pro bono attorney and paralegal volunteers with available cases and to provide other legal services for low-income clients 2013 HART FOUNDATION GRANTS 2013 Hart Foundation Grants Total \$10,000 In 2013, \$10,000 was awarded to the Hawaii Justice Foundation by The Hart Foundation of Reno, Nevada for HJF's use in meeting its operating expenses.
+HJF applied to The Hart Foundation for 2014 funds, but the application is still pending.
+ACCESS TO JUSTICE COMMISSION \$58,650 SPECIAL FUNDING (2009 UNTIL EXPENDED) \$20,000 FROM THE ABA FOR A LANGUAGE ACCESS AND IMPLICIT BIAS PROJECT \$58,650 was awarded by HJF in 2009 for special funding from reserves for the start-up and initial operating costs of the Access to Justice Commission.
+This grant provides funding for 2009 until funds are expended, and to date only half of these funds have been used.
+Additionally, in 2013, HJF received a grant of \$20,000 from the ABA for a project with the Access to Justice Commission regarding language access and implicit bias.
+2013 ILAF PROGRAM 2012-13 ILAF Grants Total \$472,039 2013-14 ILAF Grants Total \$1,000,000 The Indigent Legal Assistance Fund (ILAF) is a process where surcharges are collected on certain filing fees in the State of Hawaii Judicial System.
 These funds are retained by the Judiciary for distribution to qualified low-income service providers.
 The Hawaii Justice Foundation acts as administrator for these funds.
 ILAF funds are distributed in cooperation with the Hawaii State Judiciary, the low-income service providers, and HJF.
 The amount available in ILAF funds varies each year, depending upon the number of eligible cases filed.
-In FY 2010-11, the amount distributed to seven grantees was \$330,000, and in FY 2011-12, the amount distributed to eight grantees was \$513,000.
-There exists a ceiling of \$550,000 per year that can be distributed from this special account, and a request is being made to the 2013 Legislature to increase the ceiling amount.
-This would enable significantly greater additional funds to flow to the ILAF grantees.
+In FY 2012-13, the amount distributed to eight grantees was \$472,039, and in FY 2013-14, the amount to be distributed to seven grantees is \$1,000,000.